gohugoio/hugo/content/contribute/documentation.md

 ### Code Block Shortcode

-The Hugo documentation comes with very robust shortcode to help you add interactive code snippets.
+The Hugo documentation comes with a very robust shortcode for adding interactive code blocks.

 {{% note %}}
 With the `code` shortcodes, *you must include triple back ticks and a language declaration*.
 This was done by design so that the shortcode wrappers were easily added to legacy documentation and will be that much easier to remove if needed in future versions of the Hugo docs.